 (c) use licensed adjusters to investigate or adjust claims submitted under the group policy;

 (d) maintain records in accordance with Insurance Regulation 152, “Standards of Records Retention by Insurance Companies,” and

 (e) maintain the privacy of consumers and customers in accordance with Insurance Regulation 169, “Privacy of Consumer Financial and Health Information.”

-- The Department of Financial Services (DFS) issued final Cybersecurity Requirements for Financial Services companies that took effect on March 1, 2017 and will impact surplus lines brokers.
+- The Department of Financial Services (DFS) issued final Cybersecurity Requirements for Financial Services companies that took effect on March 1, 2017.
 The regulation requires each covered entity (including New York surplus lines licensees) to implement an extensive cybersecurity program and designate a Chief Information Security Officer responsible for implementing and reporting the program to the DFS.
 While the regulation took effect on March 14, 2017, the requirements associated with reporting to the DFS are not due until February 15, 2018.